honeycombio/beeline-ruby/README.md

 ## Configuration

-You'll need to configure your Honeycomb writekey so that your app can identify itself to Honeycomb.
-You can find your writekey on [your Account page](https://ui.honeycomb.io/account).
+You'll need to configure your Honeycomb API key so that your app can identify itself to Honeycomb.
+You can find your API key on [your Account page](https://ui.honeycomb.io/account).

 You'll also need to configure the name of a dataset in your Honeycomb account to